kryptco/www/static/src/docs/_posts/2017-08-21-upload-your-ssh-publickey.md

 order: 3
 ---

-# Use Kryptonite with your development stack
+# Use Krypton with your development stack

-Kryptonite and the `kr` CLI make it easy to get your public key on all of the servers and services you use.
+Krypton and the `kr` CLI make it easy to get your public key on all of the servers and services you use.
 For example, one of the most common uses is to upload your SSH public key to GitHub:

 ```bash